netdata/netdata/health/notifications/pagerduty/README.md

 ![PagerDuty dashboard with Netdata notifications](https://cloud.githubusercontent.com/assets/19278582/21233877/b466a08a-c2a5-11e6-8d66-ee6eed43818f.png)

-To have Netdata send notifications to PagerDuty, you'll first need to set up a PagerDuty `Generic API` service and install the PagerDuty agent on the host running netdata.
+To have Netdata send notifications to PagerDuty, you'll first need to set up a PagerDuty `Generic API` service and install the PagerDuty agent on the host running Netdata.
 See the following guide for details:

 https://www.pagerduty.com/docs/guides/agent-install-guide/